 Tinggi Raja White Crater is unique because the area has looked like snow hills with a lake on the upstream and a river on the downstream.
 You can bath on the hot springs while enjoying the view of the ‘snow’ and pine forest.
 On the river lane, some stalactites create the caves and the rocks.
 Further, the natural carpet scenery formed by the flow of hot water through the river makes the rocks like whitish green carpets.
 You can soak with some privacy near the crater cliff in warm water not only for fun but also for health.
-The hot spring is believe to contain sulfur as the result of a geothermal process.
+The hot spring contains sulfur as the result of a geothermal process.

 What to Enjoy